eli-johnson-04/aad-project/Milestone_2/Algorithm and Analysis 5.md

 $$

 ### 5A: Top-Down Recursive Implementation
-Algorithm 5A is an implementation of Algorithm 5 that uses memoization to construct optimal solutions to subproblems of $OPT(j)$.
+Algorithm 5A is an implementation of Algorithm 5 that uses memoization and recursion to construct optimal solutions to subproblems of $OPT(j)$ as needed.

 $
 \text{Top-Down-OPT}(n, W, h_1, \cdots, h_n, w_1, \cdots, w_n) \text{: } \\